Year 12 Uni Toolkit

 FEES AND SCHOLARSHIPS

-Other costs will include the Student Services and Amenities Fee, and depending on the course you are studying, you'll need textbooks, may need to pay clinical placement fees or purchase study material like lab coats or safety equipment.
+Other study costs include the Student Services and Amenities Fee, and depending on the course you are studying, you may need to pay for textbooks, clinical placement fees or material like lab coats or safety equipment.

 SHOULD YOU APPLY FOR A SCHOLARSHIP?